uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Many Survivors and their families continue to live in spiritual fear of their own traditions.
 Such fear is a direct result of the religious beliefs imposed on them by those who ran the residential schools.
-This long-internalized fear has spanned several generations and<!--x-->
-is difficult to shed.
+This long-internalized fear has spanned several generations and <!-- page 284 -->is difficult to shed.
 It is exacerbated by the fact that Christian doctrine today still fails to accord full and proper respect for Indigenous spiritual belief systems.

 If it were the Survivors alone who faced this dilemma, one could argue that they should be able to resolve this for themselves in whatever way they can, including with the assistance of trusted church allies.